namehillsoftware/codefolio/README.md

 const portfolios = await codefolio.promisePortfolios(['README.md']);
 ```

-Produces an object like this:
+Produces a `Portfolio` object like this:

 ```json5
 {